Neil Verhagen

+Neil Verhagen (born February 18, 2001) is an American racing driver.
+He has been part of the BMW factory driver roster since 2023.
+His biggest career accolade is winning the 2026 24 Hours of Daytona in the GTD Pro class.

-Neil Verhagen (born February 18, 2001) is a racing driver from the United States of America.
-Verhagen is the youngest to win the SCCA National Championship Runoffs, having accomplished this in the Formula F category.
+Verhagen is the youngest driver to win the SCCA National Championship Runoffs, having accomplished this in the Formula F category.

 Early career

 Karting

 Neil started indoor karting along with his brother Alex.
 The duo trained and raced at the Grand Prix New York facilities in Mount Kisco, New York, under the instruction of racing driver Stevan McAleer.
 McAleer raced many classes and won the 2015 Continental Tire Sports Car Challenge in the ST class.
 After racing at the Oakland Valley Race Park club scene, Verhagen joined the WKA and various Rotax Max racing series.
-In 2012 the young driver finished second in the Florida Winter Tour Minimax series.
+In 2012, he finished second in the Florida Winter Tour Minimax series.
 Verhagen beat many hopefuls such as Logan Sargeant, Patricio O'Ward and Trenton Estep.

 To increase their sons chances at a successful racing career, the Verhagen family moved form Ridgefield, Connecticut, to Mooresville, North Carolina, in 2014.
 The family exchanged the WKA scene for the United States Pro Kart Series.

 Lower formulae

 The Tatuus Formula Renault 2.0 car as raced by Neil Verhagen in the 2017 Eurocup Formula Renault 2.0 Spa-Francorchamps round.

 Verhagen made his auto racing debut at Road Atlanta in the Skip Barber Winter Series.
 The young driver won the first three races of the championship at Road Atlanta and Sebring International Raceway.
 Verhagen, racing a Mazda powered Reynard chassis, finished second in the championship.
-Later in 2015 Verhagen debuted in the F1600 Championship Series.
+Later in 2015, Verhagen debuted in the F1600 Championship Series.
 At the Pittsburgh International Race Complex Verhagen competed in a Spectrum.
-At the F2000 Championship Series finale at Pittsburgh Verhagen finished tenth in a RFR F2000.
+At the F2000 Championship Series finale at Pittsburgh, Verhagen finished tenth in a RFR F2000.

-For 2016 Verhagen joined K-Hill Motorsports in the F1600 Championship Series.
-The young driver won the championship beating teammate Peter Portante both racing Mygale SJ11 chassis.
+For 2016, Verhagen joined K-Hill Motorsports in the F1600 Championship Series.
+He won the championship beating teammate Peter Portante both racing Mygale SJ11 chassis.
 Verhagen also competed in the SCCA club racing scene.
-Winning the SCCA Majors Tour Northeast Conference Verhagen qualified for the SCCA National Championship Runoffs.
+Winning the SCCA Majors Tour Northeast Conference, Verhagen qualified for the SCCA National Championship Runoffs.
 Verhagen went on to become the youngest driver to win the Runoffs at 15 years and 242 days.
 Winning the Runoffs, Verhagen qualified for the 2016 Mazda Road to Indy Shootout.